 It is preferable to have one DEBUG directive before any FILE and LIBRARY directives.
 You might wonder if this increases the size of the executable file so that it will occupy too much memory during debugging.
 The debugging information is loaded "on demand" by the debugger during the debugging session.
-A small amount of memory (40k default, selectable with the Open Watcom Debugger "dynamic" command line option) is used to hold the most recently used module debugging information.
+A small amount of memory (40k default, selectable with the Watcom Debugger "dynamic" command line option) is used to hold the most recently used module debugging information.
 In practice, this approach saves a lot of memory because most debugging information is never used.
 The overhead of accessing the disk for debugging information is negligible compared to accessing the source file information.
 In other words, you can have as much debugging information as you want included in the executable file without sacrificing memory required by the program.
-See the section entitled "The DEBUG Directive" in the Open Watcom Linker User's Guide for more details.
+See the section entitled "The DEBUG Directive" in the Watcom Linker User's Guide for more details.

 If the previous steps have been followed, you should be well on your way to debugging your programs with source line information.
-There are instances where the Open Watcom Debugger cannot find the appropriate source file even though it knows all the line numbers.
+There are instances where the Watcom Debugger cannot find the appropriate source file even though it knows all the line numbers.
 The problem that has surfaced involves how the source file is associated with the debugging information of the module.
 The original location of the source file is included in the debugging information for a module.
-The name that is included in the debugging information is the original name that was on the Open Watcom C/C++ command line.
-If the original filename is no longer valid (i.e., you have moved the executable to another directory), the Open Watcom Debugger must be told where to find the source files.
-The Open Watcom Debugger "Source Path" menu item (under "File") can be used to supply new directories to search for source files.
-If your source files are located in two directories, the following paths can be added in the Open Watcom Debugger:
+The name that is included in the debugging information for a module.
+The name that is included in the debugging information for a module.
+The name that is included in the debugging information is the original name that was on the Watcom C/C++ command line.
+If the original filename is no longer valid (i.e., you have moved the executable to another directory), the Watcom Debugger must be told where to find the source files.
+The Watcom Debugger "Source Path" menu item (under "File") can be used to supply new directories to search for source files.
+If your source files are located in two directories, the following paths can be added in the Watcom Debugger: